Scoobi-wisdoom/nand2tetris/README.md

 Arithmetic Logic Unit
 ALU computes a function, and this function is pre-determined for arithmetic and logical operations.
 In ALU, there are two inputs, and control bits (zx, nx, zy, ny, f, no; zr, ng).

+# Week 3
+Memory logic is sequential or clock-based while computer's processing chips are on combinational logic.

+Combinatorial: out[t] = function(in[t])
+Sequential: state[t] = function(state[t-1])

+Physical time is continuous but computer's time is not but discrete.
+To deal with this difference a time unit (clock) is used.
+Discrete time steps are used to ensure the system state is stabilized.
+This is done by both of ignoring a signal from the beginning of the time unit and considering the later state of the time unit.

+The state is either 1 or 0.
+Gates that can flip between two states are called Flip-Flops.

+The comparison between DFF and Bit chips is as follows.
+>DFF always stores the “in” bit, while Bit only stores it if “load” is set to 1.
+DFF can store information for one time unit only, while Bit can store it for many cycles.

+The atomic element of a memory is a register, which consists of many bit chips.
+Also, register's state means the value currently stored in the register.

+Registers are used to build a RAM.
+>At any given point of time, only one register in the RAM is selected.
+>Width is the amount of data a single register holds, address is the location of the register within a larger chip.

+The reason why RAM is named as "Random Access Memory" is because however many do registers exist inside the memory, the access time is always the same.

+A counter is an implementation of an abstraction to track instructions for the next fetch and execution.